Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 10:00 UTC  26.09.2020
 - Provider stations now have their chest number set in their arithmetic combinator for balanced loading

+12:30 UTC 06.10.2020
+- Forgot to use an upgrade planner on red belt station books, fixed

 </details>